Our Lady of Medjugorje: Political situation

-At the time of the apparitions, the village of Medjugorje was in Bosnia and Herzegovina, part of the Socialist Federal Republic of Yugoslavia, a federation of various Slavic nations.
-There were tensions among the nations, exacerbated by religious difference: most Croats are Catholic, most Serbs are Eastern Orthodox, while the Bosnians and Herzegovinians are a mix of the two and included a third group - the Bosnian Muslims.
-The death of President Josip Broz Tito in early May 1980 had led to anti-communist backlash and the build up of ethnic tensions, destabilizing the country.
-Yugoslavia was moving towards political, economic, and national collapse.
-The political crisis generated the economic one and the public debt soared.
-The Albanian student protests in Kosovo in 1981 were an example of national dissatisfaction.
-After Tito's death, the security apparatus enhanced its activities against the perceived "enemies of the state", especially in Bosnia and Herzegovina, where the apparatus was most loyal to Tito.
-Such activity was especially oriented towards the Catholic Church in Herzegovina.
+At the time of the reported visions, the village of Medjugorje was located in Bosnia and Herzegovina, part of the Socialist Federal Republic of Yugoslavia, a federation of various Slavic nations.
+There were tensions among the nations, exacerbated by religious difference: most Croats are Catholic, most Serbs are Eastern Orthodox, while the Bosnians and Herzegovinians are a mix of the two and included a third group—the Bosnian Muslims.
+The death of President Josip Broz Tito of Yugoslavia in early May 1980 had led to anti-communist backlash and the build up of ethnic tensions, destabilizing the country and moving it towards political, economic, and national collapse.
+The public debt soared and national dissatisfaction was evident in the 1981 Albanian student protests in Kosovo.
+After Tito's death, Yugoslavia's security apparatus enhanced its activities against perceived "enemies of the state", especially in Bosnia and Herzegovina, where the apparatus was most loyal to Tito.
+Such activity was particularly oriented towards the Catholic Church in Herzegovina.

-In addition, the election of the Pope John Paul II from communist Poland and the Catholic Solidarity Movement intensified the conflict between the Vatican and the Soviet-dominated Eastern Europe.
+In addition, the election of Pope John Paul II from communist Poland and the Catholic Solidarity Movement intensified the conflict between the Vatican and Soviet-dominated Eastern Europe.

 In the 1980s there was a boom of Marian apparitions in Europe, especially in Ireland and Italy.
 Chris Maunder connects these apparitions, including those in Medjugorje, with the anti-communist movement in Eastern Europe that led to the downfall of communism.